Madrugada

 Key tracks

-Vocal — This haunting, slow-burning epic from their debut became an instant classic and remains their most defining anthem.
+Vocal - This haunting ballad from their debut album became an instant classic and remains a definitive track in their catalog.

-The Kids Are on High Street — A key track highlighting their dynamic range, from quiet introspection to explosive, guitar-driven crescendos.
+The Riverbed - A powerful single showcasing their dynamic range, from quiet introspection to explosive, guitar-driven crescendos.